RedPitaya/Documentation/appsFeatures/applications/bode/bode.rst

 - **Scale:** Either liner or logarithmic sweep mode (scale).
 The logarithmic sweep mode enables measurements in a large frequency range, while the linear sweep mode is used for measurements in a small frequency range.
 - **Analysis:** Determines the algorithm for the calculations.
 It can be set to either U/I (voltage/current) or FFT.
 The U/I analysis uses integration to calculate the gain and phase (fast, but less accurate), while the FFT analysis uses the Fast Fourier Transform method (slower, but more accurate).
 Both algorithms are based on decomposing the signal into complex numbers and calculating the phase difference between them.

-At each frequency point Red Pitaya sends out a burst signal with **Period number** periods, one=way amplitude of **Amplitdue [V]**, offset **DC bias[V]**, and the frequency recalculated from the settings above.
+At each frequency point Red Pitaya sends out a burst signal with **Period number** periods, one=way amplitude of **Amplitude [V]**, offset **DC bias[V]**, and the frequency recalculated from the settings above.
-The **Averaging** deterimines wheter the final measurement is an average of all sent pulses or not.
+The **Averaging** determines whether the final measurement is an average of all sent pulses or not.

 - **Period number:** Number of signal periods in a single measurement.
 - **Amplitude [V]:** Excitation signal amplitude.
 - **DC bias [V]:** Excitation signal DC bias (offset).
 - **Averaging:** When set to ``1``, the result of each measurement is an average of all sent signal periods.
 - **Invalid input data:** Button to show invalid measurements on the graph.
-- **Analysis input threshold ppV:** Measured responses smaller than this setting will be treated as the minimal threshold value (for caluclation purposes).
+- **Analysis input threshold ppV:** Measured responses smaller than this setting will be treated as the minimal threshold value (for calculation purposes).

 .. note::

-    The sum of **Amplitdue** and **DC bias** is capped at 1 Volt.
+    The sum of **Amplitude** and **DC bias** is capped at 1 Volt.
 For example, if Amplitude is set to 0.4 V, the DC bias can be set to a maximum of 0.6 V.

 Plot settings